wesselb/varz/README.md

 The L-BFGS-B algorithm is recommended for deterministic objectives and ADAM is recommended for stochastic objectives.

-See the examples for an illustration how these optimisers can be used.
+See the examples for an illustration of how these optimisers can be used.

 ### PyTorch Specifics